indeedeng/starfish/README.md

 Caveat: The github API only holds the most recent 300 events for each user.
 So, if you are looking for contributions from a long time ago, and one of your users is very active, your result might not be completely accurate.

+Also, we know that there are many types of contributions - not just code, and not just on GitHub.
+At Indeed, we have a Google form Indeedians can fill out to tell us about other contributions they've made.
+We recommend you do that as well.

 ## Contributing
 In the future, we hope to include other code repositories (like Gitlab & Bitbucket) and other tools people use to make software (like Jira) in this tool!
 If you'd like to contribute, please open an issue describing what you want to change and why, or comment on an existing issue.
 We'd love to have you.